lasseignelab/Cancer_Signature_Reversion/README.md

 ## Acknowledgements

- - We would like to thank all the Lasseigne Lab members for providing feedback during this project.
+ - We acknowledge support from the University of Alabama at Birmingham Biological Data Science Core, RRID:SCR_021766.
+We would like to thank all the Lasseigne Lab members for providing feedback during this project.

 ## Funding